naef-lab/CHIRAL/Paper/Readme.md

 ```
 install.packages("devtools");
 devtools::install_github("naef-lab/CHIRAL/Pkg/Chiral")
 ```

 ### Data
 1. Download the external data to use pre-computed files.
-2. Visit https://doi.org/10.5281/zenodo.6637875 and download the folders "OUT_paper" and "CPM".
+Visit https://doi.org/10.5281/zenodo.6637875 and download the folders "OUT_paper" and "CPM".
-3. Copy those folders into "Paper/paper_data".
+2. Copy those folders into "Paper/paper_data".
-4. Make sure to set your working directory such that `./paper_data/OUT_paper/` and `./paper_data/CPM/` exist and are readable.
+3. Make sure to set your working directory such that `./paper_data/OUT_paper/` and `./paper_data/CPM/` exist and are readable.

-### Set the working directory in the "wherever/you/cloned/Paper" folder
+4. Set the your R working directory in the "wherever/you/cloned/Paper" folder

 ## Running the code